subquery/subql/docs/create/mapping.md

 #### Packages

-- In the `package.json` development, make sure to add `@polkadot/typegen` as a development dependency and `@polkadot/api` as a regular dependency (ideally the same version).
+- In the `package.json` file, make sure to add `@polkadot/typegen` as a development dependency and `@polkadot/api` as a regular dependency (ideally the same version).
 We also need `ts-node` as a development dependency to help us run the scripts.
-- We add scripts to run both types `generate:defs` and metadata `generate:meta` generators (in that order, so metadata can use the types).
+- We add scripts to run both types; `generate:defs` and metadata `generate:meta` generators (in that order, so metadata can use the types).

 Here is a simplified version of `package.json`.
-Make sure in the **scripts** section the package name is correct and directories are valid.
+Make sure in the **scripts** section the package name is correct and the directories are valid.

 ```json
 {